Are you planning a trip to Cabo San Lucas, Mexico? Well, you’ve found the right Cabo travel guide here!

 This beach town sits at the southern tip of the Baja California Peninsula, lapped on one side by the Pacific Ocean and the other by the Sea of Cortez.

-The town itself is full of authentic taco places, lively bars, great restaurants and cool artisanal shops.
+The town itself is full of authentic taco places, lively bars, great restaurants and cool artisanal souvenir and gift shops.
 The whole Los Cabos area bubbles over with a happy and colorful atmosphere.

 In fact, we love it so much that we try to visit at least once a year and stay for a few weeks on average.
 If we count anywhere as our “second home,” it’s Cabo!

 We’ve used our extensive experience visiting over the years to create this guide on how to plan a trip to Cabo, Mexico.

 Whether you’re thinking about a month-long winter getaway as well – or just hopping down from the west coast for a few days of sunshine and margaritas – this Cabo trip planning guide has all you need to know about visiting Los Cabos.

 At this point, you might be asking the question: Is Cabo San Lucas the same as Los Cabos?

 If you look at a map of the state of Baja California Sur, you’ll see two similarly-named towns sitting right at the bottom.